Torsåker witch trials: Trial

 The priest had two boys stand at the door of the church to identify the witches by an invisible mark on their forehead as they went in.
 On one occasion, one of these boys pointed at the wife of the priest himself, Britta Rufina.
 People gasped, but she, as she told her grandson who wrote down the story, then slapped the boy, and he quickly apologized when he saw who he had pointed at, and said he had been blinded by the sun.

 Hornæus was a priest with a terrifying reputation.
 The witnesses of the witch trial were mostly children, as the main accusations of the witches was that they had abducted children on the sabbath of Satan, and Hornæus had several methods to get them to give the testimony he wanted.
 He whipped them, he bathed children in the ice cold water of a hole in the ice in the lakes in winter, he put them in an oven, showed them fuel and pretended that he would light the fire in the oven and boil them.

-His grandson, Jöns Hornæus, who wrote down the story in 1735 after it was dictated by his grandmother, Laurentius Hornæus' wife Britta Rufina, was quoted as saying: "I remember some of these witnesses, who by these methods were in lack of health for the rest of their lives".
+The best source for the trial is an account written by Jöns Hornæus, a grandson of the priest, who wrote down the story in 1735 after it was dictated by his grandmother, Laurentius Hornæus' wife Britta Rufina.
+She was quoted as saying: "I remember some of these witnesses, who by these methods were in lack of health for the rest of their lives".
 He adds that children were still, sixty years afterwards, afraid to go near the house where his grandfather lived.

 On 15 October 1674, the witch trial of Torsåker opened.
 About one hundred people, of both sexes, were accused by the children.
 Even though this was the biggest witch trial in the country, the original documents of the trial provide little information of bad quality.
 The documents of 1674 simply summarize that the trial was very similar to the other trials and was very typical in every way, except for the uncommonly large number of victims.
 This would mean that the prisoners were accused of abducting children to the sabbath of Satan in Blockula.

-The best source for the trial is instead an account written by the grandson of the priest, Jöns Hornæus, who wrote down the story in 1735, sixty years afterwards, dictated by his grandmother, the priest's wife, Britta Rufina, who was an eyewitness to the trial and almost herself accused.

-About one hundred people were accused, but it is unclear how many were convicted and not executed.
+Out of the one hundred people accused, it is unclear how many were convicted and not executed.
 Jöns Hornæus claims many of those convicted escaped, and that some of the women were not executed because of pregnancy.
 The prisoners were kept in several different places in the village.
 They were given almost no food but were allowed to receive food from their relatives.